yogaandme/dots-wordpress-theme/README.md

 # dots-wordpress-theme
-simple, clean and super fast Wordpress theme for blogs.
+Simple, clean and super fast Wordpress theme for blogs.
 Optimized for SEO and speed.